| I've always advocated that the new owners of a RV should inspect

 a little test for you to see if you've been paying attention.
 Just whip out and

 unfold that sheet of paper and continue on to the actual checklist.
+The Checklist:

 If you are purchasing a Rialta Motor Home, I highly recommend that you follow